Lindydancer/faceup/README.md

 <kbd>M-x faceup-view-file RET</kbd> - view the current buffer converted to
 Faceup.

-`faceup-markup-{string,buffer}` - convert text with face properties to the Faceup markup language.
+`faceup-markup-{string,buffer}` - convert text with properties to the Faceup markup language.

-`faceup-render-{string,buffer,buffer-to-string}` - convert a text
+`faceup-render-view-buffer` - convert buffer with Faceup markup to a buffer with real text properties and display it.

+`faceup-render-string` - return string with real text properties from a string with Faceup markup.

+`faceup-render-to-{buffer,string}` - convert buffer with Faceup
-with Faceup markup to a text with face properties.
+markup to a buffer/string with real text properties.

-`faceup-clean-{buffer,string}` - remove Faceup markup.
+`faceup-clean-{buffer,string}` - remove Faceup markup from buffer or string.

 ### Regression test support